Practice Area Hub

 What this covers

 Most disputes are decided by what the contract said before anyone read it carefully.
-The work covers drafting from scratch, reviewing what the other side sent, and revising boilerplate that does not fit the actual deal.
-Flat-fee review is available for many standard contracts; rush turnaround is available when the deal is on a clock.
+The work is drafting from scratch, reviewing what the other side sent, and fixing boilerplate that does not match the actual deal.
+Many standard contracts get flat-fee review, with rush turnaround when a deal is on the clock.

-Contracts are the only law of the deal in Tennessee.
-Courts assume commercial parties are sophisticated and enforce one-sided terms as written, which means most disputes are decided by what the document said before anyone read it carefully.
-The work focuses on the items that drive disputes: scope and deliverables, payment terms, indemnification and liability caps, termination rights, dispute-resolution and forum, intellectual-property assignment, and confidentiality.
-The fastest way to spend money in court is to leave any of those vague.
-The fastest way to avoid that is a careful read before signing — which is what most of this engagement is.
+In Tennessee, the contract is the only law of the deal.
+Courts assume commercial parties are sophisticated and enforce one-sided terms as written, which is exactly why most disputes are settled by language nobody studied closely at signing.
+So I focus on the clauses that actually drive fights: scope and deliverables, payment, indemnification and liability caps, termination, dispute-resolution and forum, IP assignment, and confidentiality.
+Leaving any of those vague is the fastest way to end up in court; a careful read before signing is the cheapest way to avoid it, and that read is most of what this work is.

-Flat-fee review is available for many standard contracts: vendor agreements, NDAs, independent-contractor terms, lease documents, master service agreements, and standard purchase agreements.
-Custom drafting from scratch is hourly with a sized retainer.
-Rush turnaround is available when the deal is on a clock.
-The output is a marked-up document plus a short call walking through the points that matter, the points that can be left alone, and what to push back on.
-The goal is to make the negotiation easier and the post-signing dispute less likely — not to redline for the sake of volume.
+Flat-fee review covers a lot of the standard documents — vendor agreements, NDAs, independent-contractor terms, leases, master service agreements, standard purchase agreements.
+Custom drafting from scratch is hourly with a sized retainer, and rush turnaround is available when the clock is running.
+What you get back is a marked-up document and a short call: the points that matter, the points that are fine, and the specific language worth pushing on.
+The aim is an easier negotiation and a less likely dispute later — not redlines for the sake of volume.

 What I handle here